2060-io/hologram.zone-website/content/page/cookie-policy.md

 {{< /legal-section-card >}}

 {{< legal-section-card id="section-third-party" title="Third-Party Services" icon="fa-solid fa-users" icon_bg_class="bg-hologram-primary/10" icon_color_class="text-hologram-primary" >}}
 We rely on trusted providers to deliver analytics, infrastructure, or security services.
 These partners may set their own cookies subject to their privacy policies.
-We contractually require them to safeguard data, restrict use to Verana’s instructions, and comply with applicable regulations.
+We contractually require them to safeguard data, restrict use to 2060 OÜ’s instructions, and comply with applicable regulations.
 {{< /legal-section-card >}}

 {{< legal-section-card id="section-your-choices" title="Your Choices" icon="fa-solid fa-hand-pointer" icon_bg_class="bg-hologram-primary/10" icon_color_class="text-hologram-primary" >}}
 Most browsers automatically accept cookies, but you can adjust settings to block or delete them.
-Blocking essential cookies may impact the availability or functionality of Verana services.
+Blocking essential cookies may impact the availability or functionality of 2060 OÜ services.
 You can also opt out of analytics cookies through browser settings or industry opt-out tools where available.

 {{< legal-note icon="fa-solid fa-exclamation-triangle" icon_color_class="text-yellow-600" background_class="bg-yellow-50" border_class="border-yellow-400" >}}
 **Note:** Blocking essential cookies may prevent you from accessing core features such as developer tools, dashboards, or trust registries.